hail-bent/SR_WebDev2/README.md

 # SR_WebDev2

-Reviewing my content from the Coursera Specialization Web Design for Everyone.
+Reviewing my content from the Coursera Specialization Responsive Web Development and Design.

 ## Basics